Suez Canal still blocked as frustrations grow | DW | 25.03.2021

 Traffic along one of the world's most important trade routes has been at a standstill since the MV Ever Green ran aground.
 Dislodging the 400-meter long vessel could take weeks, one rescue company said.

-A second day of digging as excavation trucks do their best to dislodge the MV Ever Given, one of the largest freight vessels in the world

-Traffic has been suspended for a second day while authorities work to free one of the world's largest freight ships which has run aground on a bank of the Suez Canal.
+Traffic in the Suez Canal remains suspended as authorities work to free one of the world's largest freight ships which has run aground in the vital shipping route.

-More than 200 large container ships, tankers carrying oil and gas, and bulk vessels hauling grain have backed up at either end of the canal as efforts to dislodge the MV Ever Given, a Panama-flagged container ship were still underway.
+More than 200 large container ships, tankers carrying oil and gas and bulk vessels hauling grain, have backed up at either end of the canal as efforts to dislodge the MV Ever Given were still underway.

-It may take "weeks" to free the ship, according to one of the salvage companies.
+It may take "weeks" to free the Panama-flagged container ship, which is roughly the size of the Empire State Building in New York.

-"We can't exclude it might take weeks, depending on the situation," said Peter Berdowski, CEO of Dutch company Boskalis, one of two rescue teams trying to free the ship.
+"We can't exclude it might take weeks, depending on the situation," said Peter Berdowski, CEO of Dutch company Boskalis, one of two salvage companies trying to free the vessel.

-With the bow plowed into one of the banks of the canal, an excavator has dug into the bank as dredgers have tried to clear silt around the ship and up to nine tugboats, hugging the sides of the ship, trying to gain momentum to bring the ship afloat.
+With the bow plowed into one of the banks of the canal, an excavator has been put into service and dredgers have tried to clear silt around the ship.
+Up to nine tugboats, hugging the sides of the ship, are trying to gain momentum to bring the ship afloat.

 The 400-meter (1,300-foot) long and 59-meter wide vessel is lodged sideways, making it impossible for other ships to pass along the narrow stretch of the canal.

-Ships already stuck behind the Ever Given will be reversed back to Port Suez to free the channel, Leth Agencies said.
+Ships already stuck behind the Ever Given will be reversed back to Port Suez to free the channel, said management firm Leth Agencies, which provides services for the canal.

-The ship, "accidentally ran aground after a suspected gust of wind hit it," said the ship's operator.
-The incident occurred at around 7:45 a.m. on Tuesday, Bernhard Shulte Management said.
+The ship "accidentally ran aground after a suspected gust of wind hit it," said the ship's operator.
+The incident occurred at around 7:45 a.m. on Tuesday, said Bernhard Schulte Management, a vessel management company.

 Egyptian forecasters said high winds and a sandstorm plagued the area Tuesday, with winds gusting as much as 50 kilometers (30 miles) per hour.

-"Initial investigations rule out any mechanical or engine failure as a cause of the grounding,'' the management company Leth Agencies said.
+"Initial investigations rule out any mechanical or engine failure as a cause of the grounding,'' said Leth Agencies.

-Osama Rabie, Chairman of the Suez Canal Authority, monitors the sitiuation near the stranded Ever Given

-Acknowledging the global turmoil that the blockage, the ship's owner issued a formal apology.
-"We would like to apologize to all parties affected by this incident," said Shoei Kisen Kaisha Ltd.
+Acknowledging the global turmoil caused by the blockage, the ship's owner has issued a formal apology.
+"We would like to apologize to all parties affected by this incident," said Shoei Kisen Kaisha Ltd. in a statement.

 The Ever Given is currently facing "extreme difficulty" in refloating the ship, the owner said.

+"Nevertheless managers remain responsible for all damages and accidents of any kind," it added.

-The waterway, through which around 10% of global maritime trade flows, provides a crucial link for oil, natural gas, and cargo being shipped from East to West.
+The canal, through which around 10% of global maritime trade flows, provides a crucial link for oil, natural gas and cargo being shipped from the East to the West.
 Close to 19,000 ships used the canal last year, carrying more than 1 billion tons of cargo, according to the Suez Canal Authority.

-Lloyd's List, a famed shipping journal, estimates that the closure will prevent $9 billion dollars (7.6 billion euros) from passing through the canal each day.
+Lloyd's List, a famed shipping journal, estimates that the closure will prevent goods worth some $9 billion dollars (7.6 billion euros) from passing through the waterway each day.

 A.P.
 Moller Maersk, the world's largest container shipping company, said it was considering diverting vessels around Africa's Cape of Good Hope, adding five to six days to the journey between Asia and Europe.
 Other time-sensitive cargo could be sent by trains and airplanes, it said.